sigmaott/sigma-ssai-exo-sdk/README.md

 ### Parameter Definitions

-* `context `: A reference to the current instance of your class, which must conform to the `SigmaSSAIInterface` protocol to handle callbacks.
+* `context `: context reference to the current Activity.
 * `playerView `: The view where the video player will be displayed.
 * `sourceUrl `: string url source for the main content.
 * `adsUrl `: string url source for the ads.